 Fear, anxiety and anger are all commonly seen characteristics of patients with terminal illnesses.
 As your loved one’s health declines, you may notice them develop bitterness or anger.
+This is called terminal agitation.
+Along with this, terminal delirium and terminal restlessness may also present themselves.
 These emotions can be disheartening as you want to enjoy your last few months, weeks or days with them.
 While a change in mood can make your loved one challenging to be around, understand that these emotions are natural at the end of life and that they aren’t trying to hurt you or any of their other friends and family.

 You may be wondering what causes these mood changes and if there is anything you can do to remedy the situation.
-Keep reading to learn more about end-of-life personality changes and anger before death.
+Keep reading to learn more about end-of-life symptoms, end of life personality changes and anger before death.

 There are several reasons your loved one may display anger or despair in their final days.
 Here are a few likely causes of distress in terminally ill patients:

 - Pain: If your loved one isn’t receiving palliative care for their illness, their pain can significantly affect their mood.
-Chronic pain can cause your loved one to become angry with their body and healthcare professionals tasked with helping them as they continue to live in discomfort.
+Chronic pain can cause your loved one to become angry with their body as they continue to live in discomfort.
+As a result of this anger, they may lash out at healthcare professionals or caregivers tasked with helping them.

 - Emotions surrounding death: Many who are close to death may feel anger or resentment about their situation.
 These feelings can be more intense for individuals who have been diagnosed with terminal illnesses at a young age.
 It’s natural for them to feel robbed of time and the dreams most of us take for granted.

 - Confusion: If your loved one has been diagnosed with Alzheimer’s Disease or dementia, you are probably aware of how aggressive behaviors can arise.
 When your loved one is confused, they may become angry out of frustration, fear or overstimulation.
-However, confusion isn’t limited to dementias.
-Age, medication or other chronic illnesses can confuse as well.
+However, confusion isn’t limited to dementia.
+Age, medication or other chronic illnesses can cause confusion as well.

-- Delirium: Once your loved one is within days or hours of passing, they may begin to show signs of restlessness or anger.
-Delirium can occur from several causes, including pain, medication side effects, dehydration or anxiety.
+- Delirium: Once your loved one is within days or hours of passing, they may begin to show signs of terminal restlessness or anger.
+Terminal delirium can also occur being caused by anything from pain to medication side effects, or even dehydration and anxiety.

 What Can I Do to Help My Loved One?